 This really is a sample craft.
 We cut the face in the shape of a triangle with the corners rounded and used two different colours of felt.
 We then cut circular noses out of the black felt (the boys were better at this than me).

-Using a low melt glue gun we stuck the noses on to the face and also used it to stick googly eyes on to the felt faces before gluing the faces to the pinecone hedgehogs.
+Using a low melt glue gun we stuck the noses onto the face and also used it to stick googly eyes onto the felt faces before glueing the faces to the pinecone hedgehogs.
+For younger children or for unsupervised crafting glue dots work really well.

 Other Pinecones crafts